Prathameshhankare/Icinga2Client-Automated-Upgrade/README.md

 Script Workflow
 ---------------

-1. Fetches the list of target machines (currently hardcoded but can be modified to use AD queries).
+1. Fetches the list of target machines (currently hardcoded to use AD queries but can be modified).

 2. For each machine: